mojaloop/contrib-cross-network-demo/part2-johannesburg-april-2019/cross-currency-poc.md

 * Sets `fspiop-source = dfsp2`
 * Sets `fspiop-destination = fxp`
 * Sets `transferDestination = dfsp2`
-* Sends the
+* Sends the quote

 **Interop-switch-js**
 * Uses `fspiop-destination` to get FXP's QUOTE_PUT endpoint
 * Sends quote response to FXP

 **FXP**
-* Stores the quote response and where it came from in state
+* Stores the quote response and where it came from in local state
-* Retrieves from state where it received the quote request from
+* Retrieves from local state, where it received the quote request from originally
 * Sets `fspiop-destination = dfsp1`
 * Sets `fspiop-source = fxp`
 * Sets `transferDestination = fxp`